neutrinoceros/gpgi/README.md

 corresponds to the default `'open'` boundary condition, but `gpgi` has builtin support for more conservative boundary conditions.

-Boundary conditions can selected per field, per axis and per side.
+Boundary conditions can be selected per field, per axis and per side.
 Builtin recipes all perform linear combinations of ghost layers (same-side and opposite side) and active domain layers (same-side and opposite side), and replace the same-side active layer with the result.

-User-selected boundary conditions take the form of an optional argument to `Dataset.deposit`, as dictionary with keys being axes names, and values being 2-tuples of boundary conditions names (for left and right side respectively).
+User-selected boundary conditions take the form of an optional argument to `Dataset.deposit`, as a dictionary with keys being axes names, and values being 2-tuples of boundary condition names (left and right side respectively).
 For instance, here's how one would require periodic boundary conditions on all axes:

 ```python